MoamenMoatazYoussef/moamens-notes/Programming Languages/Java core.md

 tree2.forEach(m -> System.out.println(m));
 ```
-So we can really specify how things are sorited, which is a really useful thing.
+So we can really specify how things are sorted, which is a really useful thing.

 ### Map Collections
 Key/value pairs.